Industry & compliance

 Does UNMIRI have SOC-2 Type II compliance?

-UNMIRI's SOC-2 Type II audit is on the roadmap for Q4 2026.
-We're not SOC-2 Type II compliant today.
+UNMIRI's SOC-2 Type II audit is a future milestone, target date TBD.
+We're not SOC-2 Type II compliant today, and we don't claim to be.
 We say that clearly on our security page and in this post because I would rather lose a deal over the timing than win one on a misrepresentation.

-What's already in place: BAA-backed infrastructure, zero-retention LLM agreements, US-only residency, audit logging, encryption at rest and in transit, access controls.
-The Type II audit is a validation of controls we've already built — not a gate we're pretending we've already passed.
+What's in active development: BAA-backed infrastructure, zero-retention LLM agreements, US-only residency, audit logging, encryption at rest and in transit, access controls.
+The Type II audit will validate those controls once they're operating in production.
+We are not claiming a Type II posture, and we are not claiming the controls are running in production until they are.

 What does "HIPAA-ready" mean for an AI vendor?

-"HIPAA-ready" means the architecture, contracts, and operational controls required to handle PHI are in place, documented, and executable today — but it is not a formal certification (HHS does not certify AI vendors).
+"HIPAA-ready" means the architecture, contracts, and operational controls required to handle PHI are in place, documented, and executable.
+It is not a formal certification (HHS does not certify AI vendors).
 The term is deliberately narrower than "HIPAA-compliant" because compliance is a continuously-demonstrated property, not a point-in-time attestation.

 The term I use is HIPAA-ready, and I'm deliberate about what that word is doing.

-HIPAA-certified isn't a real status — HHS doesn't certify AI vendors.
+HIPAA-certified isn't a real status.
+HHS doesn't certify AI vendors.
 HIPAA-compliant is colloquially fine but typically means "we've implemented controls we believe meet the Security and Privacy Rules," which is itself a claim that needs substantiation.
-Ready means: the architecture, contracts, and operational controls to handle PHI are in place, documented, and executable today.
-That's the claim I'm comfortable defending.
+Ready means the architecture, contracts, and operational controls required to handle PHI are in place, documented, and executable.
+That's the bar.
+Today UNMIRI is in active development against that bar; current status is at /security.

 If you're building one of these pipelines, use this post as a starting framework, verify every provider-specific term against the current documentation, and get your BAAs executed before the first byte of PHI crosses the wire.
 That order matters.

-Questions, corrections, or counterexamples: email me at pilots@unmiri.com.
-If your lab is evaluating UNMIRI specifically, the Book a Pilot form is the fastest path in.
+Questions, corrections, or counterexamples: email me at hello@unmiri.com.
+If your healthtech product is evaluating UNMIRI specifically for an integration, the same address is the fastest path in.

 Frequently asked questions